Sequential Selection with Expirations: Greedy Policies for I.I.D. Evaluation Times

-In the remaining of the section, we formalize these arguments.
+In this section, we formalize the high-level arguments discussed in \Cref{greedy_section} and give a formal proof of \Cref{thm:greedy}.
 Before providing the details, we need to introduce new definitions since the intermediate policy makes decisions based on the history of the computation.
 That is, the decision that $\ALG'$ makes at time $t$ depends on all the decisions and outcomes observed from times $1,\ldots,t-1$.